AquaCobell/Minecraft-Hardcore-Plugin/README.md

 Old worlds dont get deleted, every new world is named after date and time.

 ### How to Run
-Drag and drop the jar file in your plugins folder.
+Start a new Spigot server, and drag and drop the jar file in your plugins folder.
+Default world must be named world.
+Otherwise it probably breaks.

 ### How to start all over
 Delete all worlds in your server directory including the world folder.